ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI

 \section{Environments and Robots List}

 This section covers key implementation and optimization details of the general supported task categories.
-Moreover, comparisons are made when possible with other robot simulation frameworks that have similar tasks/categories.
-For a complete list with videos of every task, see \href{https://maniskill.readthedocs.io/en/latest/tasks/index.html}{ManiSkill3 Tasks Documentation}.
+For a complete list with videos of almost every task, see \href{https://maniskill.readthedocs.io/en/latest/tasks/index.html}{ManiSkill3 Tasks Documentation}.
 For videos of soft body and vision-tactile tasks we refer readers to the ManiSkill2 paper \citep{} and A sample of 16 of the supported robots, which include mobile manipulators, floating grippers, quadrupeds, etc. is displayed in Figure \ref{fig:robots-grid}.
-For a complete list with details/pictures of every robot, see \href{https://maniskill.readthedocs.io/en/latest/robots/index.html}{ManiSkill3 Robots Documentation}.
+For a complete list with details/pictures of nearly every robot, see \href{https://maniskill.readthedocs.io/en/latest/robots/index.html}{ManiSkill3 Robots Documentation}.

 We emphasize here that while ManiSkill3 may not have the most distinct number of tasks compared to some benchmarks, the core contribution is supporting a diverse array of possible tasks with open-sourced code that users can reference and use to easily build more tasks.